-X II: QUALITY RISK MANAGEMENT AS PART OF INTEGRATED - II.1 Quality Risk Management as Part of Integrated Quality Management II.2 Quality Risk Management as Part of Regulatory Operations 27 II.3 Quality Risk Management as Part of development 27 II.4 Quality Risk Management for Facilities, Equipment and Utilities II.5 Quality Risk Management as Part of Materials Management 30 II.6 Quality Risk Management as Part of Production II.7 Quality Risk Management as Part of Laboratory Control and Stability Studies II.8 Quality Risk Management as Part of Packaging and Labelling II.9 Quality Risk Management as Part of Supply Chain Control
+I.7 Preliminary Hazard Analysis (PHA) 17 I.8 Risk Ranking and Filtering 17 I.9 Supporting Statistical Tools 18 ANNI EX II: POTENTIAL APPLICATIONS FOR QUALITY RISK MANAGEMENT 19 II.1 Quality Risk Management as Part of Integrated Quality Management 19 II.2 Quality Risk Management as Part of Regulatory Operations 20 II.3 Quality Risk Management as Part of Development 20 II.4 Quality Risk Management for Facilities, Equipment and Utilities 21 II.5 Quality Risk Management as Part of Materials Management 22 II.6 Quality Risk Management as Part of Production 23 II.7 Quality Risk Management as Part of Laboratory Control and Stability Studies 23 II.8 Quality Risk Management as Part of Packaging and Labeling 24 II.9 Quality Risk Management as Part of Supply Chain Control 24

-1 1.
-INTRODUCTION
+1. INTRODUCTION

-Risk management principles are effectively utilized in many areas of business and government $\mathbf{2}$ including finance, insurance, occupational safety, public health, pharmacovigilance, and by 3 4 agencies regulating these industries.
-In the pharmaceutical sector, the principles and framework of ICH Q9, coupled with the official ICH training material that supports this guideline, are $\mathbf{5}$ instrumental in enhancing the application of effective quality risk management by industry and 6 regulators.
-The importance of quality systems has been recognized in the pharmaceutical 78 industry and it is evident that quality risk management is a valuable component of an effective quality system.
-9
+Risk management principles are effectively utilized in many areas of business and government including finance, insurance, occupational safety, public health, pharmacovigilance, and by agencies regulating these industries.
+In the pharmaceutical sector, the principles and framework of ICH Q9, coupled with the official ICH training material that supports this guideline, are instrumental in enhancing the application of effective quality risk management by industry and regulators.
+The importance of quality systems has been recognized in the pharmaceutical industry and it is evident that quality risk management is a valuable component of an effective quality system.

-It is commonly understood that risk is defined as the combination of the probability of 10 occurrence of harm and the severity of that harm.
-However, achieving a shared understanding 11 12of the application of risk management among diverse stakeholders is difficult because each stakeholder might perceive different potential harms, place a different probability on each harm 13occurring and attribute different severities to each harm.
-In addition, subjectivity can directly 1415impact the effectiveness of risk management activities and the decisions made.
-In relation to pharmaceuticals, although there are a variety of stakeholders, including patients and medical 1617practitioners as well as government and industry, the protection of the patient by managing the risk to quality and availability, when availability risks arise from quality/manufacturing issues, 1819should be considered of prime importance.
+It is commonly understood that risk is defined as the combination of the probability of occurrence of harm and the severity of that harm.
+However, achieving a shared understanding of the application of risk management among diverse stakeholders is difficult because each stakeholder might perceive different potential harms, place a different probability on each harm occurring and attribute different severities to each harm.
+In addition, subjectivity can directly impact the effectiveness of risk management activities and the decisions made.
+Therefore, it is important that subjectivity is managed and minimized.
+In relation to pharmaceuticals, although there are a variety of stakeholders, including patients and medical practitioners as well as government and industry, the protection of the patient is of prime importance when managing the risk to product quality and availability, when availability risks arise from quality/manufacturing issues.

 The manufacturing and use of a drug (medicinal) product, including its components, necessarily entail some degree of risk.
 The risk to its quality is just one component of the overall risk.
-It is important to understand that product quality is assured based on appropriate riskbased decision-making throughout the product lifecycle, such that the attributes that are important to the quality of the drug (medicinal) product are maintained and the product remains safe and effective.
+It is important to understand that product quality is assured based on appropriate risk-based decision-making throughout the product lifecycle, such that the attributes that are important to the quality of the drug (medicinal) product are maintained and the product remains safe and effective.